Slava-Nik/Gllacy/README.md

-My second project is Gllacy-Shop.
-Writing Html and css code.
-Thanks Html Academy for this wonderful layout!))
+Gllacy-Shop.
+Writing Html, css and certainly - js code.
+Thanks to Html Academy for this wonderful layout!))